godotengine/godot-docs/classes/class_room.rst

 Description
 -----------

 Room contains the data to define the bounds of a scene (using a BSP Tree).
-It is instanced by a :ref:`RoomInstance<class_roominstance>` node to create rooms.
+It is instanced by a :ref:`VisualInstance<class_visualinstance>` node to create rooms.
 See that class documentation for more information about rooms.

 Member Function Description
 ---------------------------